Lyleregenwetter/BOCoDe/README.md

 > As it was originally designed for Bayesian Optimization algorithms, the output objective values are meant to be **_maximized_**.
 > If you are using minimization algorithms, please negate the output objective value for your use.

+> [!NOTE]
+> The library is still under construction.
+Please open a pull request or an issue to let us know if you run into problems.
+Thanks!

 # 💡 What is in BOCoDe?

 ## Engineering Design Problems